Offshore wind power in the United States: Environmental

-However, offshore wind development also poses potential environmental risks.
+Offshore wind development poses potential environmental risks.
 The construction and maintenance of these farms involve the potential to harm local marine life.
 Coastal bird species can be harmed by the development of offshore wind farms though studies suggest that the risk is lower compared to onshore wind farms.
-Concerns also center around offshore wind negatively impacting the endangered North Atlantic right whale, due to possible vessel strikes and entanglement with fishing gear.
+Concerns also center around offshore wind negatively impacting marine life, specifically the endangered North Atlantic right whale, due to possible vessel strikes and entanglement with fishing gear.
+According to a 2005 survey, 44% of people expected a negative impact on marine life when questioned about the proposed Cape Wind project.
 These concerns are often expressed by groups that are opposed to offshore wind development, who assert that offshore wind could bring about the extinction of the North Atlantic right whale.

-However, it is important to note that scientific studies have found no direct link between offshore wind activities and whale deaths.
+Scientific studies have found no direct link between offshore wind activities and whale deaths.
 Turbine construction, particularly pile driving, generates underwater noise that can disturb marine mammals and fish.
 To mitigate these impacts, developers have implemented measures such as seasonal restrictions on pile driving to avoid sensitive breeding and migration periods, the use of bubble curtains to dampen underwater noise, and real-time monitoring of marine mammal activity to temporarily halt construction when animals are nearby.
 Additionally, adaptive management strategies, including dynamic fisheries management and habitat restoration initiatives, have been proposed to address concerns about potential disruptions to fish populations.
+Since the 2005 survey on the expected impacts on marine life, more information like this has been made available about the construction and operation of offshore wind turbines.
+When the survey was conducted again in 2009 the percentage of people who expected a negative impact dropped to 34%.

-Another source of concern cited by those opposed to offshore wind is the possibility of pollution, especially when turbines break or are decommissioned, though the latter phase would not occur until years after an offshore wind farm becomes operational.
+Another source of concern cited by those opposed to offshore wind is the possibility of pollution, especially when turbines break or are decommissioned.
 In July 2024, a blade from a GE Vernova turbine in the Vineyard Wind project off the coast of Nantucket fractured, sending large pieces of debris and smaller shards of fiberglass into the water.
 Less than a month later, another GE Vernova turbine blade failed in the United Kingdom.
 Still, the rate of blade failures is very low—3 blade failures (the two described plus one other incident) only represent 0.00004% of the 70,000 blades manufactured in 2024.